January 14 – May 31, 2019

 Exploring God's call to welcome the stranger in our midst: a guide for faith communities encountering refugees from Myanmar/Burma (or other immigrant populations).

-NEW!
 Take Action: Public Policy Action Guide (PDF download)

 Your one-stop tool for engaging in faith-based advocacy!
 This resource, created by the United Church of Christ's Justice & Witness Ministries and Wider Church Ministries, provides tips, tools, and theological insights for understanding our call to work for justice through public policy advocacy.
 Tips for engaging in organizing and getting your message heard by decision makers are included.